smartrobot/TMDB-Collection-Data-Retriever/README.md

 Changes:

-  - Fixed type miss match bug
+  - Fixed type miss match bug by forcing types on plexapi.id

   - Added automation support in settings ini this allows the script to be used with tautilli

-  - Made workaround for osx

 **How does it work?**